CantBeSubh/DeepLynx/README.md

 ```
 docker compose up
 ```
-The containers must always be rebuilt after code changes, including pulled code from GitHub, using the following:
+Built containers must always be rebuilt after code changes, including pulled code from GitHub, using the following:
 ```
 docker compose up --build
 ```
 The default credentials in `.env_sample`, which should now be in `.env`, are set to connect to the composed database automatically for rapid deployment.

 ## Local Setup
-Regardless of your postgres database setup either below or otherwise, you must immediately change your `.env` to accomodate your specific postgres and development environment.
+Regardless of your postgres database setup either below or otherwise, you must immediately update your `.env` variables to accomodate your specific postgres and development environment.
 This includes likely changing your postgres database hostname to `localhost` as well as associated passwords.

 1. PostgreSQL Setup:
     * Native Install: